Last Updated on August 13, 2021 by Michelle Moyer

 Uber is not licensed in Lima, so any Uber drivers are banned and will not have a permit to get through security to enter the airport for a pickup.

-What to do with limited time in Lima
+Where to stay with 24 hours in Lima

 All our exploring was in the Miraflores section of Lima.
 We chose a hotel in this district and were able to walk to all the popular destinations.
 The streets were crowded with locals and tourists and we felt just as safe as we would in any big city.